 Kristen Wyckoff, a doctoral student in civil and environmental engineering, is the first recipient of the Susan E. Stutz-McDonald Scholarship, created in honor of an engineering alumna.
 Wyckoff was also one of our 2017 Three Minute Thesis finalists.
 Read more about Wyckoff and Stutz-McDonald, who succumbed to Hodgkins lymphoma in 2005.

+Update: This position is no longer accepting applications.
 The Office of Graduate Admissions is seeking to fill a Graduate Research Assistant (GRA) position that will begin June 1, 2017.
 It is a 12-month position, which may be renewed, based on performance and available funding of the stipend, tuition waiver, and health insurance.
 The GRA is expected to create and analyze data reports, assist front desk personnel, and support the Assistant Dean and Director of Graduate Admissions in various tasks to include conducting research associated with graduate admissions and enrollment.
 GRA applicants should expect to frequently interact with prospective domestic and international students, graduate faculty, and staff.
 This assistantship is a 20-hour-per-week position with the expectation that work will, generally, be performed in the Office of Graduate Admissions during the hours of 8:00 a.m. and 5:00 p.m.
 Enrollment in at least six graduate credit hours per semester (including summers) at the University of Tennessee, Knoxville is required.
 To express interest in the position, submit a cover letter, resume, and contact information for three references to the Office of Graduate Admissions by e-mail to firstname.lastname@example.org.
 Applications will be accepted until the position is filled.

 The Spring 2017 Responsible Conduct of Research (RCR) Lunch and Learn Series comes to a close with a session entitled “RCR Lunch & Learn: Wrap Up and Review of Institutional Risk”.
 This session will take place on May 17 from noon until 1:00 p.m. in A001 Blount Hall.
 This series has been sponsored by the Office of Research and Engagement, in collaboration with the UT Libraries and the Graduate School.
 Find out more about the series and register with ORE.